 - Translocations are the most common type of DNA change that can lead to leukemia.
 A translocation means that a part of one chromosome breaks off and becomes attached to a different chromosome.
 The point at which the break occurs can affect nearby genes – for example, it can turn on oncogenes or turn off genes that would normally help a cell to mature.

 - Deletions occur when part of a chromosome is lost.
 This may result in the cell losing a gene that helped keep its growth in check (a tumor suppressor gene).

 - Inversions occur when part of a chromosome gets turned around, so it is now in reverse order.
 This can result in the loss of a gene (or genes) because the cell can no longer read its instructions (much like trying to read a book backwards).

-- Addition means that there is an extra chromosome or part of a chromosome.
+- Addition or duplication means that there is an extra chromosome or part of a chromosome.
 This can lead to too many copies of certain genes within the cell.
 This can be a problem if one or more of these genes are oncogenes.

-Some people with certain types of cancer have inherited DNA mutations from a parent.
-These changes increase their risk for the disease.
+Some people with certain types of cancer have inherited DNA mutations from a parent, These changes increase their risk for the disease.
 Although this can happen in some cases of AML, such as in the genetic syndromes discussed in the “What are the risk factors for acute myeloid leukemia?”, inherited mutations are not often a cause in AML.

 Most DNA mutations related to AML occur during a person’s lifetime, rather than having been inherited before birth.
 They may result from exposure to radiation or cancer-causing chemicals, but in most cases the reason they occur is not known.
 They seem to happen more often as we age, which might help explain why AML usually occurs in older people.